 Customers

-It triggers when a customer buys a product.
+Triggers when a customer buys a product.
 From the settings, you can select specific products and the order status that should fire the trigger.

-Triggers when a customer buys a product from a specific category.
+Triggers when a customer buys a product from a specific product category.
 From the settings, you can select the category(s) and the order status that should fire the trigger.

 User Abandons Cart

 Triggers when a customer leaves a product review on your website.
 You can find several customization options in the settings.
-It's possible to set the review status and the rating that should trigger the automation, as well as select products, categories, and tags
+It’s possible to set the review status and the rating that should trigger the automation, as well as select products, categories, and tags.

-Woo Subscriptions
+WooCommerce Subscriptions

 Woo Subscriptions Status Changed

-Woo Subscription
+Woo Subscription Started

-Triggers when a customer purchases a subscription product.
+Triggers when a customer’s subscription period starts.

 Woo Subscription Trial Started